Arch Linux - Installation

 The boot option for this installation will be specified with a manual boot stanza.
 Kernel parameters are set in the boot stanza.
 Particularly, we need to set those required to boot from an encrypted root partition:

-Create a manual boot stanza at the end of /boot/EFI/refind/refind.conf
+Create a manual boot stanza at the end of /esp/EFI/refind/refind.conf

 ...